Agriculture In India Chapter 4 Class X With Art Integration

 v) Lastly, It contributes to Gross Domestic Product (GDP) between 15-18 percent.

 1 PRIMITIVE SUBSISTENCE FARMING:

-ii) old tools are used therefore production is less.
+ii) People use old tools therefore production is less.

 iii) depends on monsoon and soil fertility .